Login Sign in

 • May also have concurrent skin bacterial infections

-The signs of a ear yeast infection in dogs include:
+Symptoms of a yeast infection in their ear include:

 • Itchy, red ears (head shaking, scratching, rubbing)